9h03n1x/rag-streamdeck-dev/knowledge-base/GETTING_STARTED.md

 ### For Plugin Developers

 1. Browse the Docusaurus site for structured documentation
+2. Use the MCP server with your AI assistant for instant answers
-2. Use the RAG system for quick answers
+3. Use the RAG system directly for quick queries: `npm run test:query`
-3. Reference code examples in the `examples/` and `code-templates/` folders
+4. Reference code examples in the `examples/` and `code-templates/` folders

 ## Troubleshooting